tedeh/jayson/README.md

 Since `v2.1.0` there is typescript support available with jayson.

 If you encounter any problems with the type definitions, see the [Contributing](#contributing) section.

-### Typescript instantiation recommendations

-Unfortunately we've been unable to express the flexibility with which jayson clients and servers can be instantiated in the Typescript definitions.
-Specifically, jayson allows all classes to be instantiated with or without the `new` keyword and this has been hard to get Typescript to understand.
-This has caused problems for some users.
-When using Typescript with jayson, we recommend the following:

-1. Do not use `new` when instantiating client sub-classes.
-Use `jayson.Client.http()` **not** `new jayson.Client.http()`
-2. Use `new` when instantiating all other classes.
-Use `new jayson.Server()`, `new jayson.Client()`, `new jayson.Method()`, etc.
-3. If you feel that you have a solution for the problem of allowing instantiation with or without the `new` keyword, feel free to attempt a pull request.

 ## Usage